 VA mental health apps: The VA provides a variety of mobile apps that can help veterans with challenges such as PTSD and insomnia, as well as anger management.

-Veterans Crisis Line: Veterans in crisis or those who are concerned about one can connect with a trained responder via phone (800-273-8255), text message or online chat.
-Responders are also able to connect veterans with their local suicide prevention coordinator to schedule future care.
+Veterans Crisis Line: Veterans in crisis or those who are concerned about one can connect with a trained responder via phone (dial 988 and then press 1), text message (838255) or online chat.
+Responders may connect you with local community services or the nearest VA medical center.

 Warrior Care Network: The Wounded Warrior Project partners with four academic medical centers to provide mental health services for post-Sept.
 11 veterans.
 Participating veterans receive a year's worth of care during a two- to three-week outpatient program.
 Those who have participated report significant improvement in PTSD and depression symptoms.